Utooni Development / Our Work / Water Projects

 Water Projects

-☑ Construction of 64 masonry water tanks
+Distribution of water tanks

 OUR LATEST SHALLOW WELLS